-Asia shares mixed after tech rally takes S&P 500 near record
+World shares mixed as investors eye virus counts, stimulus

-Shares were mixed in Asia on Tuesday, after buying of technology stocks nudged the S&P 500 closer to the record high it set in February before the pandemic crunched the global economy.
+Shares were mixed in Europe and Asia on Tuesday, after buying of technology stocks nudged the S&P 500 closer to the record high it set in February before the pandemic crunched the global economy.

-Benchmarks fell in Hong Kong, Tokyo and Seoul but rose in Sydney and Shanghai.

-Markets were buoyed by developments in Washington, as Speaker Nancy Pelosi called the House back into session, cutting short the lawmakers’ summer recess for a vote expected Saturday on legislation to prohibit changes in the U.S. Postal Service amid growing concerns that the Trump administration is trying to undermine the agency ahead of the November election.
+Markets were buoyed by developments in Washington, after Speaker Nancy Pelosi called the House back into session, cutting short the lawmakers’ summer recess for a vote expected Saturday on legislation to prohibit changes in the U.S. Postal Service amid growing concerns that the Trump administration is trying to undermine the agency ahead of the November election.

 The proposed package will also include $25 billion to shore up the Postal Service, which is suffering losses.
 But prospects for additional economic aid for American workers and businesses remain uncertain after talks on a fresh stimulus package stalled.